 Read on to get the scoop on what’s normal and what’s not when it comes to cat eye discharge:

 “While technically a normal eye should not have any ocular discharge, a small amount of clear discharge, which may dry and appear slightly brown and crusty, may be OK,” Dr. Kimmitt says.
-If your cat just gets those morning eye boogers, the eyes are more than likely fine.
+Seeing morning eye boogers on your cat?
+He’s probably fine.

 Due to the shape of the face, Persians, Himalayans and other cats with short noses and large, round eyes might have more eye leakage than other cats.
-This might be normal, but if the discharge is excessive, ask your vet.
+This might be normal, but if your cat’s eye discharge is excessive, ask your vet.

 Cat eye discharge is a sign of many different eye diseases and disorders, including corneal ulcers, conjunctivitis and entropion (an eyelid that rolls inward, allowing the hairs on the skin to irritate the eye).
 Your veterinarian will examine your cat and possibly perform certain tests to find out what exactly is causing your cat’s eye discharge.